marcbaetica/Automation-Testing-Scripts/README.md

 Customize env variables:
 -
 - By default, Jenkins listens on port 8080.
 To modify, change the variable HTTP_PORT in /etc/init.d/jenkins to desired number.
 Access this port with your browser to start creating and configuring your Jenkins jobs.
+Also NOTE: in order to build off of a git repository make sure you have the Jenkins GitHub Plugin installed